Model Citizens repurpose the Gordon Wilson Flats

 The brief to this year’s cohort of Model Citizens was therefore:

-“The decision to remove Wellington’s iconic Gordon Wilson Flats from the Heritage Schedule is, according to some, paving the way for sledgehammers, wrecking balls and climate change issues.
+“The application to remove Wellington’s iconic Gordon Wilson Flats from the Heritage Schedule was, according to some, paving the way for sledgehammers, wrecking balls and climate change issues.
 With this in mind, we ask you to use your making materials to re-imagine.”

 The architects had earlier in the week been asked to use three empty Resene pails to collect and organise building materials from their studios or WFH spaces, such as paper, containers, packaging and excess samples, for use in the making challenge.
 They were encouraged to gather items that would normally be recycled, as the aim was for a zero-waste event.